-Positive and negative comments from the interviews about specific intervention content, features or formatting were collated within the table of changes.
+Positive and negative comments from the interviews about specific intervention content, features, or formatting were collated within the table of changes.
 Using a predefined framework, possible targets for change and the reasons for this potential change were documented.
-For example, whether the change was deemed important for behaviour change to occur, if it was easy and uncontroversial to implement, if it was supported by repeated feedback, if it was supported by experience (PPI discussions or existing literature), and/or if it did not contradict the guiding principles.
+For example, criteria informing recommendations for changes included whether the change was deemed important for behaviour change to occur, whether it was easy and uncontroversial to implement, whether it was supported by repeated feedback, whether it was supported by experience (PPI discussions or existing literature), and/or whether it did not contradict the guiding principles.
 The prioritisation of changes was coded using the MoSCoW prioritisation hierarchy (Must have, Should have, Could have, Would like).
 All possible changes were discussed within the team.
 Modifications were made to the intervention content if it was agreed that they would enhance Germ Defence's usability, acceptability, and likelihood of encouraging behaviour change; this process increased transparency and facilitated rapid actioning of required changes.